giorgiop94/digital-garden/_notes/Taoism.md

 ## Unlike other religions
 - Taoism does not conflict with science.
     - Taoism is about the laws of the universe so it actually welcomes anything that can help us understand the universe better
-    -  > You cannot worship Tao because Tao does not give you the idea of a person.
+    -  > "*You cannot worship Tao because Tao does not give you the idea of a person.
 It is simply a principle, not a person.
 You cannot worship a principle – you cannot pray to Tao.
 It will look ridiculous; it will be utterly absurd, praying to a principle.
-You don’t pray to gravitation, you cannot pray to the theory of relativity [[Osho]]
+You don’t pray to gravitation, you cannot pray to the theory of relativity*" [[Osho]]
 - Taoism does not rely on historical accuracy about its origins
     - In Catholicism, if we find out that Jesus was not resurrected it would put into question the whole religion
-    - For Taoism, it doesn't matter whether its foundation is true or a legend.
+    - **For Taoism, it doesn't matter whether its foundation is true or a legend**
 - You could be a taoist and not know it.
 Don't need to believe in anything, just follow the laws of nature.
     - You can burn all the copies of Taoists main texts, and still practice Taoism
 - Taoism does not put man above nature